 But Neville's an eternal optimist.
-Even though everything can and does go wrong for him, he always maintains a cheery attitude, and the cracks hardly ever show.
-He tells himself that this new job is ideal for him, as he always hated meetings, foreign trips, posh lunches etc. This Valco job is the first rung on the ladder - and what a great rung to be on - the only way is up!
+Even though everything can and does go wrong for him, he's a thoroughly nice guy, always maintaining a cheery attitude, and the cracks hardly ever show.
+He tells himself that this new job is ideal for him, as he always hated meetings, foreign trips, posh lunches and the like.

 Ian (Series 2-6)

 Ian is a big, friendly, hairy, bear-like man and the supermarket's main security guard.

 Security is probably not the best job for Ian as he is very trusting, a bit lazy, loves to chat, doesn't judge criminals and sees the good side in everyone.

 He shares many passions (action movies, model boats, pub quizzes) with Andy, which leads to them becoming good friends.

 Ian turns out to be gay - and married - but doesn't make the slightest issue about it.